 Victorian Bush Fire Diary: Wednesday, February 18th, 2009 – DAY 12

 The pleasant distractions of last night end when I cough and sputter my way into reality from a solid sleep; the smoke is thick and full.
 This is no cause for alarm per se – this is par for the course.
 But a bloody nuisance none-the-less.

 The official death toll is at 200, and expected to rise.

-A girlfriend is heading into Melbourne today to visit her family, and this is a welcome opportunity to get away myself, given last night’s tirade of emotionally-driven lash outs.
+The roads are finally open and a girlfriend is heading into Melbourne today to visit her family.
+This is a welcome opportunity to get away myself, given last night’s tirade of emotionally-driven lash outs.

 We marvel at the houses that remain standing, in the middle of fields of charred grass.

 The destruction is wide spread, touching the back fence of heavily populated suburban areas that are hours of driving away from where we live.
 You can look on a map all you like at the areas affected by the Victorian bush fires…it is not until you actually SEE it that it starts to hit home.

 While we drive, I imagine the fire as it raged through a week and a half ago…some people explain it as a tumbling ball of fire; an out-of-control tumbleweed of death and destruction.

 We muse on other natural disasters…a tsunami wave crushes then ebbs.
 Earthquakes are short-lived.
 Storms last relatively short times before losing strength.
 But fires: they can last – and have lasted – months.
 They can even live dormant in root systems only to flare up months after the flames have been extinguished.